pauldelatte/pauldelatte.github.io/_pages/research.md

 ## Working papers

-\[3\] Integrated square of a density: semi-parametric inference under low regularity\
+\[3\] Integrated square of a density: local regularity and semiparametric inference\
 $~$ 2025, (New version coming soon!)

 \[2\] [The role of unobservables in statistics and econometrics](/files/UnobservablesDelatte2025.pdf)\